 Rinse the mouth thoroughly with warm water or use dental floss to dislodge any food that may be impacted.
-If the pain still exists, contact our office at Merhoff & Associates Pediatric Dentistry Phone Number 336-659-9500.
 Do not place aspirin or heat on the gum or on the aching tooth.
-If the face is swollen, apply cold compresses and contact our office immediately to schedule an appointment.
+If the face is swollen, apply cold compresses and contact our office immediately at 336-659-9500 to schedule an appointment.
 Our doctors will complete and examination to determine the cause of the toothache.
 If the child is having trouble seeing, breathing, or swallowing due to swelling, take them to the nearest emergency room.

 Make sure your child does not have a more serious injury.
-Remember to call 911 for help if necessary, otherwise, call our office at Merhoff & Associates Pediatric Dentistry Phone Number 336-659-9500.
+Remember to call 911 or visit an emergency room for help if your child shows signs of a concussion injury, otherwise, call our office at 336-659-9500.
 If possible, find the tooth.
 Handle it by the crown, not by the root.
 You may rinse the tooth with water only.
 DO NOT clean with soap, scrub or handle the tooth unnecessarily.
 Inspect the tooth for fractures.
 If it is sound, try to reinsert it in the socket.
 Have the patient hold the tooth in place by biting on gauze or clean cloth.
 If you cannot reinsert the tooth, transport the tooth in a cup containing the patient’s saliva or milk, NOT water.
 If the patient is old enough, the tooth may also be carried in the patient’s mouth (inside the cheek).
 The patient must see a dentist IMMEDIATELY!
 Time is a critical factor in saving the tooth.

 Call 911 immediately or take your child to the nearest hospital emergency room.